- Visiting Chesapeake?

-- If the permit application is a contractor, the contractor is responsible for the work performed and must provide a copy of his or her State Contractor License and City of Chesapeake Business License, if applicable.
+- If the permit applicant is a contractor, the contractor is responsible for the work performed and must provide a copy of his or her State Contractor's License and a City of Chesapeake Business License, if applicable.

 - Pay for permits based on the fee schedule.

 Example:Dimension of the deck 10' x 20' = 200 sq. ft.

 Calculation of Permit Fee:200 sq. ft./100 ft. = 2

 2 x $6.00 per 100 sq. ft = $12.00